Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Our team using the Sierra Designs Meteor 3000s in west Wales.
 Credit: Chris Johnson

 Kudos to Sierra Designs for their eco efforts here as well.
-Out of all the tents in this best two-person tents round-up, this one is arugably the most eco-friendly.
+Out of all the tents in this best two-person tents round-up, this one is arguably the most eco-friendly.
 The materials, for instance, come from recycled sources and no eco-hazardous chemicals are present.

 One other small detail we love is the fact that the flysheet can be rolled back across the roof of the tent quickly and easily if you ever want to stargaze or to simply just get extra airflow.
 Nice touch.